Bartek123k/miscellaneous-projects/README.md

 ---

-## Project second contains:
+## Project second :
-Project made in 2024
+Project made in 2024, Using VS Code.

 ### About:
 Consol 8 segment clock made in C++.